Jurassic World: Filming

 Principal photography began on April 10, 2014, in Hawaii.
-The budget was reported to be $150 million.
 Filming locations there included the islands of Kauai and Oahu.
-The Indominus rex enclosure was among the shooting locations in Hawaii.
-Filming continued in Hawaii until June, before moving to Louisiana.
+The Indominus rex enclosure was among the shooting locations on the latter island.
+Filming continued in Hawaii until June 2014, before moving to Louisiana.
 The Main Street and boardwalk area of the fictional Jurassic World theme park was constructed in the parking lot of the abandoned Six Flags New Orleans park.
 NASA's Michoud Assembly Facility in New Orleans was also used to construct interior sets representing the Jurassic World park.
 Other sets constructed at the facility included a Mosasaurus feeding show and a raptor enclosure.

 The film includes a scene in which Claire's assistant Zara (portrayed by Katie McGrath) is carried off by several Pteranodon before falling into the park's lagoon, where she is eaten by the Mosasaurus, marking the first female death in the film series.
 Trevorrow wanted to make it "the most spectacular death we can possibly imagine", while also wanting to surprise moviegoers, stating: "Let's have someone die who just doesn't deserve to die at all."

-Stan Winston provided animatronic dinosaurs for the previous Jurassic Park films, and intended to do the same for the fourth film prior to his death in 2008.
+Stan Winston provided animatronic dinosaurs for the previous Jurassic Park films and intended to do the same for the fourth film before he died in 2008.
 Instead, Winston's former colleagues at Legacy Effects provided an animatronic Apatosaurus for the film.
 Maquettes were used to depict the velociraptors during certain scenes, and some dinosaurs were created through the use of motion capture.
 The remaining dinosaurs were computer-generated by Industrial Light & Magic.
-Filming concluded on August 5 the same year.
+Filming concluded on August 5, 2014.
+The budget was reported to be $150–215 million.